 3. Welfare benefits support

-Carers’ centres will be able to support you to identify any benefits you may be entitled to, to support you in your caring role.
+Carers’ centres will be able to support us to identify any benefits we may be entitled to, to support usin our caring role.
 This can include things like Carers Allowance, Personal Independence Payment, Carers Credit, Blue Badge and more.

 4. Carers Needs’ Assessment